agentmorris/camera-trap-ml-survey/README.md

 Train on Snapshot Serengeti (1.9M sequences, 3.2M images, 48 species), compare YOLOv2 and SSD.
 Created a new detection project @ Zooniverse, sourced 33k boxes on 17k images, then did random splits (kept sequences within a split, but did not use location information in drawing their split).
 Created a set of 300 empty images.

-Evaluate with a normalized version of mAP they call nAP that normalizes to handle class imbalance (I didn't read into the details), results look like:
+Evaluate with a normalized version of mAP they call nAP that normalizes to handle class imbalance (I didn&rsquo;t read into the details), results look like:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/image21.png" width="250">

 **Schneider, S., Taylor, G. W., & Kremer, S. (2018, May).
 Deep learning object detection methods for ecological camera trap data.
 In *2018 15th Conference on Computer and Robot Vision (CRV)* (pp. 321-328).
 IEEE.**

-Compares Faster-RCNN and Yolo v2 on the gold-standard Snapshot Serengeti data (\~4.5k images with bound boxes, 11 species with enough for them to count) and another data set they call "Reconyx Camera Trap" (Panama, Netherlands) (7k images, but only 946 images w/bounding boxes).
+Compares Faster-RCNN and Yolo v2 on the gold-standard Snapshot Serengeti data (\~4.5k images with bound boxes, 11 species with enough for them to count) and another data set they call &ldquo;Reconyx Camera Trap&rdquo; (Panama, Netherlands) (7k images, but only 946 images w/bounding boxes).

 Both architectures used ResNet 101 backbones, pre-trained on COCO, fine-tuned only the last layer.

-They didn't specify their splitting procedure, ergo I assume sequences may have been split across train/val.
+They didn&rsquo;t specify their splitting procedure, ergo I assume sequences may have been split across train/val.

-Their evaluation metrics are "accuracy" (class accuracy only evaluated on true positives) and "IOU", which I believe is being defined as something like "average IOU for all super-threshold detections", where a total miss is given an IOU of 0.0.
+Their evaluation metrics are &ldquo;accuracy&rdquo; (class accuracy only evaluated on true positives) and &ldquo;IOU&rdquo;, which I believe is being defined as something like &ldquo;average IOU for all super-threshold detections&rdquo;, where a total miss is given an IOU of 0.0.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/image22.png" width="250">